18F/handbook/_pages/business-units/solutions/tech-portfolio.md

 #### Voting considerations

-TTS' votes mainly focusing on technology/product aspects, following the [18F De-Risking Guide](https://derisking-guide.18f.gov/federal-field-guide/).
+TTS' votes mainly focus on technology/product aspects, following the [18F De-Risking Guide](https://derisking-guide.18f.gov/federal-field-guide/).
 We will generally defer to other voting members on alignment with other initiatives, etc.

 - If this is a `New Investment`:
   - Cost should be under $10M, ideally under $5M